-Nutrition Intervention is organized into four domains: Food and/or Nutrient Delivery, Nutrition Education, Nutrition Counseling and Coordination of Care.
-For the purposes of organizing the workgroup's discussion for formulating evidence analysis questions, refer to each domain and identify relevant interventions (see Table 1.0).
+Nutrition Intervention is organized into seven domains: The two Nutrition Intervention planning domains are: Identify Nutrition Intervention Goal(s) and Nutrition Prescription.
+The Nutrition Intervention implementation terms are organized into five domains: Food and/or Nutrient Delivery, Nutrition Education, Nutrition Counseling, Coordination of Care and Population Based Nutrition Action.
+For the purposes of organizing the workgroup's expert panel's discussion for formulating evidence analysis questions, refer to each domain and identify relevant interventions (see Table 1.0).